vladb38/rocksdb_protobuf/INSTALL.md

 best way to compile is to link statically many libraries as possible.
 This prevents deployment issues, however it is not a perfect solution.
-Since libc will remain outside the compiled library, to prevent issues when starting the container you should compile on the same operating system version on which you want to run your database.
+Since libc will remain outside the compiled library, to prevent libc versioning issues when loading the libraries, you should compile on the same operating system version on which you want to run your database.

 To ease the compilation process we have prepared a Dockerfile for